PhantomLeii/envyper/README.md

 - Python >= 3.10
 - A PostgreSQL database.

-> In this guide, I will only be showing how to connect with a docker postgres container.
-If you do not have docker, you can use any other postgres server.
-A good one to look at could be [Neon Serverless Postgres](https://neon.tech)
+> If you want to quickly spin up a Postgres database for just to run the project, you use [Neon Serverless Postgres](https://neon.tech)

 ### Local Development Setup